Greater Dublin Area Cycle Network

-As of mid-2021, the National Transport Authority (NTA) website noted that "the NTA [..was then..] in the process of updating the GDA Cycle Network Plan" and that it planned to publish this update "later in 2021".
+In mid-2021, the National Transport Authority (NTA) website noted that "the NTA [..was then..] in the process of updating the GDA Cycle Network Plan" and that it planned to publish this update "later in 2021".

+In January 2023, the NTA announced that the network, which includes the Urban Network, Inter-Urban Network, and Green Route Network across the seven Local Authority areas of the GDA, was incorporated into the GDA Transport Strategy 2022-2042.